If you're looking for the best budget inkjet printer, we've got you covered right here.

-It looks rather sleek (well, as sleek as printers can get), and is a convenient all in one printer that can print, scan and copy.
+It looks rather sleek (well, as sleek as printers can get), and is a convenient all-in-one printer that can print, scan and copy.
 The only thing it can't do is auto duplex printing, which is a small price to pay with this being such an affordable option.

 It also has a capacity of 100 sheets of paper, giving you a fair amount of time before you need to swap the paper out, depending on how much you print of course.
-Still, 100 sheets gives you the opportunity to print at larger volumes before needing to replace anything.
+Still, a capacity of 100 sheets gives you the opportunity to print at larger volumes before needing to replace anything.

 Best Budget Inkjet Printer Brother - Brother MFC-J1205W

-If you're after a marvellous all in one choice that looks to be rather well built, then the Brother MFC-J1205W should be a great choice.
+If you're after a marvellous all-in-one choice that looks to be rather well built, then the Brother MFC-J1205W should be a great choice.

 It looks great with a sleek, white design that will fit well into your setup and looks to be pretty well built also with a hard plastic composition meaning it should be built to last.